Easy-to-read medicine information about EpiPen – what it is, how to use it safely and possible side effects.

 Check the expiry date of your EpiPen: An expired EpiPen will still work but may be less effective.
 The expiry date is printed on the side of the EpiPen device.
 Get a new EpiPen before your old one expires and record the expiry date on your calendar as a reminder or sign up to Epiclub reminder service to help remind you when your EpiPen is about to expire.

-Please note: In the event of a severe allergic reaction, it is better to use an out of date EpiPen than nothing at all.
+Note: In the event of a severe allergic reaction, it is better to use an out-of-date EpiPen than nothing at all.

 Store your EpiPen at room temperature: Do not store it in sunlight, in the glove compartment of your car or anywhere it may get too hot or in the fridge which is too cold.

-- EpiPen Auckland DHB Clinical Immunology and Allergy
+- EpiPen Auckland DHB Clinical Immunology and Allergy, NZ

-- Patient information re adrenaline autoinjector ordering Starship Children’s Health Allergy and Clinical Immunology
+- Patient information re adrenaline autoinjector ordering Starship Children’s Health Allergy and Clinical Immunology, NZ